ibm-cloud-docs/log-analysis/terraform/terraform-setup.md

 - [Launch the *Observability* UI](/docs/log-analysis?topic=log-analysis-launch) and check the instance has been created.
 - [Launch *Access (IAM)*](https://cloud.ibm.com/iam/overview){: external}.
 Select **Service IDs** and look for the resource key.
 - [Review the user assigned access in the console](/docs/account?topic=account-assign-access-resources#review-your-access-console).

-## Errors

-rror: Failed to query available provider packages
-│
-│ Could not retrieve the list of available versions for provider logdna/logdna: locked provider registry.terraform.io/logdna/logdna 1.5.0 does not match configured
-│ version constraint 1.7.0; must use terraform init -upgrade to allow selection of new versions ╵

-users-MBP:logging-instance-archive luisalopezdesicanes$ terraform init -upgrade